zaphosting/docs/docs/cs2-configuration.md

 ---
-id: csgo-configuration
+id: cs2-configuration
 title: Server configuration
-description: Information on the settings and configuration options of your CS GO server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on the settings and configuration options of your CS2 server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Server Configration
 ---

 :::caution
-**Counter-Strike: Global Offensive** has been updated to **Counter-Strike 2**.
-Servers for Counter-Strike 2 can be found [here](https://zap-hosting.com/en/counter-strike-2-server-hosting/).
-Currently, it is possible to continue playing on Counter-Strike: Global Offensive servers and rent servers for Counter-Strike: GO through the [Steam Beta feature](https://zap-hosting.com/en/blog/2023/09/our-servers-are-still-compatible-with-the-latest-beta-version-of-cs-go-on-steam/).
-However, this can change at any time in case Valve disables this.
-We recommend switching to the new version as soon as possible.
+CS2 has just recently been released.
+The game is currently receiving quite a few updates and changes.
+This also affects the functionality and structure of the CS2 servers.
+We do our best to keep the guides as correct and up to date as quickly as possible in case something has changed concerning this.
 :::

 ## Introduction

 Counter-Strike servers can be configured widely.
-Basic settings can be configured via the **Server.cfg** Config and via the settings page in the web interface.
-The advanced configuration is carried out via the gamemode config files such as gamemode_competitive.cfg, gamemode_custom.cfg, gamemode_casual.cfg, gamemode_cooperative.cfg, gamemode_demolition.cfg, etc.
+Basic settings can be configured via the **server.cfg** config file and via the settings page in the web interface.
+The advanced configuration is carried out via the gamemode config files such as gamemode_competitive.cfg, gamemode_custom.cfg, gamemode_casual.cfg, gamemode_cooperative.cfg and so on.

 Under the settings you can choose the gamemode you want to use.
 The commands of this Config are then accordingly loaded.
-These can be managed either in the game server administration or manually via FTP under **gXXXXXX/csgo/csgo/cfg/**.
+These can be managed either in the game server administration or manually via FTP under **gXXXXXX/cs2/game/csgo/cfg/**.

 ## Configuration

 ### Configuration via the interface (Settings)

-At the settings page you can adjust basic settings for the GSL token, gametype/gamemode, mapgroup, tickrate and more.
+At the settings page you can adjust basic settings for the GSL token, gametype/gamemode, mapgroup and more.

 ![image](https://user-images.githubusercontent.com/26007280/189976390-b59efb6a-43c9-4585-8747-86378c35d4f9.png)